simon-ritchie/apysc/docstring_markdowns/apysc/_branch/if_base.md

 **[Returns]**

 - `result`: bool
-  - If last scope is If or Else, then True will be returned.
+  - If the last scope is If or Else, this interface returns True.

 ### `_set_last_scope` method docstring